 If you buy the version with a pulse sensor, this is the sensor you will receive.
-It is not the "premium" sensor that we are more used to see, but the basic sensor, with a quite rigid plastic band.
-It can be a bit uncomfortable to wear, the truth is that I would have preferred that the premium sensor was included in all the devices and that this rigid version disappeared.
+It is not the "premium" sensor that we are more used to seeing, but the basic sensor, with a rather rigid plastic band.
+It can be a bit uncomfortable to wear, the truth is that I would have preferred the premium sensor to be included in all devices and for this rigid version to disappear.

 The transmission and charging cable, of course, changes its design and is unlike any other we have seen so far.

 And this is the device itself.
 As you can see, it's really tiny.
 As usual with lower range devices, we have four buttons.
 On the left side the button for the lighting (if you hold it down you can turn the device off) and the one to return to the previous menu and manually mark laps.
 On the right side the button to confirm options and to start and pause the activity, while the lower one will allow you to scroll down the menus and when you're training, it will allow you to switch between the different data screens.

 Despite the small size of the device, the screen is large enough, at 2.3×2.3cm, but it is mainly in resolution and contrast that it stands out.
 128×160 pixels guarantee good visibility.

 And in case you have no idea of its size, here it is compared to other devices, along with a coin you know perfectly.